jordansnow89/Front-end-Developer-Interview-Questions/README.md

 #### JS Questions:

 * Explain event delegation
+##### Event delegation allows us to attach a single event listener, to a parent element, that will fire for all descendants matching a selector.

 * Explain how `this` works in JavaScript
 * Explain how prototypal inheritance works

 * What do you think of AMD vs CommonJS?
 * Explain why the following doesn't work as an IIFE: `function foo(){ }();`.
   * What needs to be changed to properly make it an IIFE?